LuisJoseSanchez/luisjosesanchez/README.md

 ### Hi there! 👋🏻

 I’m Luis José, a **Teacher and Full Stack Developer**.
-I have been CTO and co-founder of several tech companies. ⛰️ I'm always learning and looking for new challenges.
+I have been CTO and co-founder of several tech companies.
+I'm always learning and looking for new challenges 🚀.

 ### About me 👨‍💻